revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 <blockquote>

 - To configure the Maven in Java, you need to use Project Object Model, which is stored in a pom.xml-file.
-- POM includes all the configuration setting related to Maven.
-Plugins can be configured and edit in the  `<plugins>` tag of a pom.xml file and developer can use any plugin without much detail of each plugin.
+- POM includes all the configuration setting related to Maven.Plugins can be configured and edit in the  `<plugins>` tag of a pom.xml file and developer can use any plugin without much detail of each plugin.
 - When user start working on Maven Project, it provides default setting of configuration, so the user does not need to add every configuration in pom.xml.

 </blockquote>